 These Mattermost channels will be available some time before the school, and will remain open for some time after the school, as long as they are used.

 If you are not a frequent Mattermost user, here are some usage hints:

 - When joining a message thread, make sure to hit the "Reply" button (or press Shift-Up keys)

 - Use @name to notify a fellow participant, a lecturer or an organiser

 - Manage the notifications (popups, pings etc.) at ☰ menu - Account Settings - Notifications (more details)

 - See more in Mattermost User's Guide

 CodiMD is an online tool for collaborative note editing (using Markdown language).
-CodiMD will be used for working on share documents during group assignments.
+CodiMD instance at CERN can be used for working on shared documents during group assignments:

 - Go to https://codimd.web.cern.ch and sign in

 - The secretary creates a new document; changes its access permission from "Limited" to "Editable"; and shares the URL via the Zoom chat